LouisMaddalena/collect/README.md

 # Collect.py

+(Collect.py was inspired by Sean Li's bash script of the same name)

 Simple Python script that collects folders and files into a __Collect__ directory at the users perferred location and then creates Symlinks within Category folders for easily finding data stored deep within file structures.

 The script requires a collect.txt file to be placed in any directory that you would like visible to the script, formatted as follows: